 Instead of telling an employee they simply aren’t meeting expectations, you can reference their work style and encourage them to try a relationship-first approach.
 Offer ideas to help them style switch, or better yet, ask your employees what support they need to become more comfortable.

 Conventional performance appraisals give off a huge power imbalance.
 They tend to be more like a report card than an appraisal.
 Instead of management handing down a “pass or fail,” performance reviews that focus on work style, open up a safe space to discuss the nuances of the employee’s role, and how they currently function in it.

 It allows the employee to reflect and consider their work style, and how they can style switch in areas to perform better.
 It generates a two-way conversation, so you can actively help your workers grow and improve, as they communicate what exactly they need to be successful.

 Every member of your team has a particular work style.
 Some work styles might be compatible; others might not.
 The good news is, once you have this knowledge and common language to use, you can easily address miscommunication and team breakdowns by addressing work styles.

 Performance reviews are a great opportunity to discuss how an employee interacts with members of the team.
 It’s an ideal time to provide positive feedback as well as constructive criticism that focuses on more effective interactions through style switching.

-Remember, the more specific you get with performance reviews, the more you are helping your employee grow and improve in their role.
+Remember, the more specific you get with performance reviews, the more you are helping your employees grow and improve in their roles.

 Do you know what your work style is?
-Take the GlobeSmart Profile cultural inventory to find out now.
+Take the GlobeSmart Profile to find out.